23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

-16. Create a sales funnel
+16. Create a marketing sales funnel

 It's not every visitor that lands on your website that will buy right away.
-Most of them may not immediately need medical attention, but that doesn't mean they won't need it in the future.
+Most of them may not immediately need medical care, but that doesn't mean they won't need it in the future.

 In fact, almost everyone would need to visit a doctor at some point in their life.